 His fine art photography offers a unique insight into the world around us.
 Primarily focusing upon marine and landscape imagery, subjects are presented in their natural environment in a manner which seeks to connect audiences with the environment.
 Portraying the obvious as abstract, Craig’s images are engaging and beautiful at the same time.

-As Sony Global Ambassador his work regularly sees him travelling to all corners of the globe in pursuit of new adventures and unique encounters, and he can often be found working with the likes of National Geographic, Discovery Channel and Travel Channel.
+As Sony Global Ambassador his work regularly sees him travelling to all corners of the globe in pursuit of new adventures and unique encounters.
+He can often be found working with the likes of National Geographic, Discovery Channel and Travel Channel.

 For more information on Craig and his work visit HERE.